| Purpose |

 Assume that we

-have Screen S1 and then Screen
+have Screen S1 and then

-S2.
-Does GuiXT now process Enter "xx" or Enter
+Screen S2.
+Does GuiXT now process Enter

-"yy"?
-In fact, in this example, Enter "xx"
+"xx" or Enter "yy"?
+In fact, in this example, Enter "xx" is executed,

-Instead, please close all open "if" statements in each
+Instead, please close all open "if" statements in each screen block:

 Screen S1